SergiusIW/gate/README.md

 * Playing looping music that has a one-time intro, without any hiccups in the music (not sure how I'm going to do this, but it's important to me;
   game libraries often seem to overlook this fundamental feature)
-* Probably some new renderer modes with new shaders
+* New renderer modes with new shaders